MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## Geo admins not supported

 Migration Manager currently doesn't support the Geo admin role.
-When signed in with the Geo admin role, you have limited access to Migration Manager key features.
 For file share migrations, you can't access the scans tab.
-For cloud migrations, neither the scan nor migration tab is accessible.
+For cloud migrations, you can't access either the scans nor migrations tab.

 **Workaround**.
 Assign the Geo user either a SharePoint admin or Global admin role.
 1. In the admin center, go to the **Users** > <a href="https://go.microsoft.com/fwlink/p/?linkid=850628" target="_blank">Active users</a> page.